High blood pressure at the doctor’s office may be riskier than you think

 Choose the right blood pressure monitoring device

 There are so many devices on the market for measuring blood pressure at home that it can be difficult to know which one to choose.
 Most people who measure their blood pressure at home use an automatic machine with a digital display.
-Many find that these devices are easy to use.
+Many find that these devices are simple to use.
 The cuff inflates and deflates automatically, the numbers are clear and easy to read, and many machines can store and print multiple blood pressure readings.
 But they do have their downsides.
 Some are made for use on the left arm only, and they can be expensive.

 Here are a few simple guidelines to help you choose the right blood pressure monitoring device: